singh-man/books/crackingTheCoding/17_hard.md

 The findNextInstance function can now just use this table to find the next occurrence, rather than doing a search.

 But, actually, we can make it a bit simpler.
 Using the table above, we can quickly compute the closure of each index.
-It'sjust the max of the column.
+It's just the max of the column.
 If a column has an x in it, then there is no closure, at this indicates that there's no next occurrence of that character.

 The difference between the index and the closure is the smallest subarray starting at that index.